sandromancuso/trip-service-kata/TypeScript/README.md

-A JavaScript (ES6 / ES2015) port of the Trip Service Kata.
+A Typescript port of the Trip Service Kata.

 * Requirements: Recent version of node.js (tested on 5.1.0).
 * Install Dependencies: `npm install`